Monday, 28 April 2025

 The NRL had their showbags on offer, but did not require a visit to the Showbag Pavillion and cost $20.
 All teams were available

 Darrell Lea offered four show bags in 2000 and will offer four in 2025, though the Liquorice Showbag is the one that has survived.
-There is also a " classics"-themed bag on offer this year.
+A " classics"-themed bag is also on offer this year.
 One popular bag in 2000 that is no longer offered is the A Little Luxury Sample Bag.

 That concludes Part I. Next week, I will share some feature articles and highlights from the 1999 Royal Easter Show in Part II.